-In 2002 the hospital began looking at the option of either adding on to the present building or literally replacing the building.
-After an extensive investigation by an architect and an engineer hired by the Hospital Board of Directors, it was determined that in order to construct a new hospital facility, it would only cost 10% more dollars than to remodel the present building.
-It also determined it would take one year less in construction to build a new facility, plus building a new facility, the Board understood it could bring additional efficiencies as well as long term physical planning.
+In 2002, the hospital began looking at either adding on to the present building or literally replacing the building.
+After an extensive investigation by an architect and an engineer, hired by the Hospital Board of Directors, it was determined that in order to construct a new hospital facility, it would only cost 10% more dollars than to remodel the present building.
+It also determined it would take one year less in construction to build a new facility, plus building a new facility, the Board understood it could bring additional efficiencies as well as long-term physical planning.
 It was also taken into account that the 1982 hospital addition had some significant structural problems that were causing considerable concern in the operation of the present facility.

 In planning and designing the new hospital, the Board agreed that the hospital should be planned for 100 beds, however, should be constructed for 49 beds.
 The hospital, through a Master Plan, determined how to add on to the new hospital in the future so as to accommodate 100 beds.

 After completing the move into the new hospital in June 2004, the Board and Administration began the process of strategic planning for the next three years.
-During the planning, construction and move in phase of the new hospital, major changes have occurred in the delivery of health care at Delta County Memorial Hospital.
+During the planning, construction and move-in phase of the new hospital, major changes have occurred in the delivery of healthcare at Delta County Memorial Hospital.
 Some of these changes have resulted because of the construction of the new hospital and the planning and implementation of new medical services in the facility.
 Other changes have happened through the recruitment of additional physician specialists to the community during this period of time.
-The following new services and expanded services were added to the capabilities of Delta County Memorial Hospital through the construction of the new building: fixed-based MRI scanning, third operating room, Sleep Lab, additional pulmonary testing, additional ultrasound capabilities, digital Radiology capabilities, additional cardiac rehabilitative services, steriotactic breast biopsy services and additional obstetrical capabilities.
+The following new services and expanded services were added to the capabilities of Delta County Memorial Hospital through the construction of the new building: fixed-based MRI scanning, third operating room, sleep lab, additional pulmonary testing, additional ultrasound capabilities, digital radiology capabilities, additional cardiac rehabilitative services, stereotactic breast biopsy services and additional obstetrical capabilities.